The Big 3 Considerations When Choosing a Martial Arts School For Your Child

 Most martial arts schools have a discounted or free trial period.
 It's not always obvious if a school is a poor fit until you've been in it for a few weeks, so use that trial period well.

 Beware any school that promises if you sign a long-term contact (several years) right now, they'll guarantee your kid will reach black belt in a given period of time.
 That's shady.
+How long it takes to get to the 1st degree black belt rank is highly variable and very dependent upon how hard your child works to meet the requirements, not just given out after having been in the school a given period of time.

 Unless you live in a very small town or in a very rural place, there is usually more than one martial arts school around, and comparison shop them ALL so you get an idea of what's available in your area before you sign up your child.